Coxswain (rowing): Role

 The coxswain is in charge of the shell.
-They are responsible for crew safety, which must be the prime concern.
-Along with steering, their role is to coach the crew.
-The cox acts as the coach's assistant, but in the absence of a coach, as is the case in a race, the cox becomes the coach.
-Being in the boat, the cox has a feel for what the crew need and a good view of technical errors.
-The cox needs to translate the coach's concerns into practical calls.
-The cox must be able to diagnose problems such as balance and coach the crew into appropriate corrective action.
-At the start of an outing the cox must be able to take the crew through a technical and physical warm-up so that the coach is presented with a crew which is able to start the training program and has recapped any points that the coach has been emphasising in previous outings.
-It is essential that the coach and the cox work in good harmony and show respect to each other all the time.
-It is also essential that the cox is briefed on what the coach wants to achieve in the outing from the point of view of building physical fitness, technical skill, and team spirit.
-A cox must be positive, a good motivator and very encouraging.
-While errors must be spotted and corrected, it is also important to catch someone getting it right where they have been struggling.
+They are responsible for crew safety, which is the prime concern.
+Along with steering, they must take it upon themselves to coach the crew.
+The coxswain acts as the coach's assistant.
+In the absence of a coach, the coxswain takes responsibility.
+Being in the boat, the coxswain should be informed of the crews needs and have a good view of technical errors.
+The coxswain needs to translate the coach's concerns into practical calls, and must be able to diagnose problems such as balance and coach the crew into appropriate corrective action.
+At the start of an outing, the coxswain must be able to take the crew through a technical and physical warm-up, as to be prepared for the coach.
+The coach should be presented with a crew which is able to start the training program and has recapped any points that the coach has been emphasising in previous outings.
+It is essential that the coach and the coxswain work in good harmony at all times.
+It is also essential that the coxswain is briefed on what the coach wants to achieve in the outing from the point of view of building physical fitness, technical skill, and team spirit.
+A coxswain must be positive, a good motivator and very encouraging.
+While errors must be spotted and corrected, it is also important to praise those who benefit the team.